Exabyte-io/documentation/docs/materials/properties.md

 ## Monitors

-These are the data points that can be monitored during the course of a DFT calculation:
+These are the data points that can be monitored during the course of a DFT calculation.

 | Output information | Overview |
 |:---------------   |:------------|
 | Standard Output   | Standard output of an execution unit in UNIX sense |
 | Ionic Convergence | Convergence information on ionic moves in relaxation or molecular dynamics calculations |
 | Electronic Convergence  | Convergence information on self-consistent electronic calculation steps |